By using this site, you agree to the Privacy Policy and Terms of Use.

 Understanding Bronchial Anthracosis Pathophysiology

 Bronchial anthracosis occurs when inhaled coal particles become embedded in the bronchial mucosa and submucosa.
-According to research published in Occupational and Environmental Medicine, the condition represents the mildest form of pneumoconiosis.
 The carbon deposits create distinctive black streaks along the bronchial tree, visible during bronchoscopic examination.

 Submit Your Paper